ELMilze/ELMilze/README.md

 - 👋 Hi, I’m @ELMilze
 - 👀 I’m interested in Data analytics, Data science, Machine learning, Artificial Intelligence and Graphics Design
-- 🌱 I’m currently learning Data analytics/ Science
-- 💞️ I’m looking to collaborate on Any Project that to do with Data
+- 💞️ I’m open to collaborate on any Project that to do with Data
-- 📫 How to reach me my mail @ dannymilze45@gmail.com/urhefeochuko@gmail.com by phone @ +234 9038312284
+- 📫 How to reach me my mail @ dannymilze45@gmail.com/urhefeochuko@gmail.com by phone @ +234 9038312283
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I watch anime to help me calm my nerves and it also helps me increase productivity